FriendsOfTYPO3/frontend_editing/Documentation/ConfigureAndExtend/TypoScript/Index.rst

 contentPersistPreProcessing
 ===========================

-Modify data for a specific table, field, and record type whe saved in Frontend Editing before the data it is persisted to the database.
+Modify data for a specific table, field, and record type when saved in Frontend Editing before the data is persisted to the database.
 This allows you to remove any (or all) HTML tags or modify the data to better suit the way it should be persisted.